MLi-lab-Bioinformatics-NJUCM/HerbiV/README.md

 ## Usage

-`herbiv.analysis` provides two pipeline functions which are employed for network pharmacology analysis.
+`herbiv.analysis` provides three pipeline functions which are employed for network pharmacology analysis.

 ### `from_tcm`